shogunxam/ESP32_BLETracker/index.md

 *If you like the content of this repo, please add a star!
 Thank you!*

 # Support my work
 If you like my work, please consider buying me a coffee.
-Thank you for your support! :grin:<br><br>
+Thank you for your support!<br><br>
 [![Buy me a coffee][buymeacoffee-shield]][buymeacoffee]

 [buymeacoffee-shield]: https://www.buymeacoffee.com/assets/img/guidelines/download-assets-sm-2.svg